Shreyank031/go-postgres/README.md

 # Stock Management API

 This is a Go application for managing stocks in a PostgreSQL database.
 It provides functionalities to Create, Read, Update, and Delete (CRUD) stock entries through a RESTful API.
+This time I have not used Gorm so that I can get in-depth knowledge of whats happening under the hood.

 ## Features: